Ashley Iaconetti: Reality television career

-In 2015, Iaconetti Haibon appeared in the 2nd season of Bachelor in Paradise, joined by her sister Lauren.
-She split from Jared Haibon in week 5.
-In 2016, she returned for the 3rd season and split from Wells Adams in week 6.'
+In August 2015, Iaconetti appeared in the second season of Bachelor in Paradise, joined by her sister Lauren.
+She briefly dated and split from Jared Haibon in week 5.
+In 2016, she returned for the third season and left in week 6.'

-In 2018, Iaconetti Haibon appeared in the first season of The Bachelor Winter Games.
-Iaconetti Haibon and Kevin Wendt became the first winners of the Bachelor Winter Games.
+In 2018, Iaconetti appeared in the first season of The Bachelor Winter Games.
+Iaconetti and Kevin Wendt became the first winners of the Bachelor Winter Games.
+They became a couple on the show, and split a couple months later.

-In 2025, it was announced that she would be joining the cast of The Real Housewives of Rhode Island, which is set to premiere in 2026.